 The term is often used to describe what happens when a startup finds its market niche and market conditions are positive.
 This term is also used in the sciences when plotted data follows the same trend.

 Hockey stick charts illustrate dramatic shifts and explosive growth.
 These charts are characterized by a sharp increase after a relatively flat or quiet period.
 Initially, there's a period of little growth or stagnation, which is followed by an inflection point that turns into rapid growth.
 At some point, the exponential growth is likely to level off and linear growth continue.

 Hockey stick growth charts

+The sudden shift in the direction of data points indicates that an organization is experiencing hockey stick growth and that it should begin focusing on what caused the sudden growth.
+The shift may occur over a short period and may indicate some fundamental change.
 The inflection point, where linear growth becomes exponential growth, can stem from internal or external factors.
-An internal factor might be a feature or pricing change that caused customers to flock to the product.
-An external factor might be a law or regulation that caused a wide-scale, but previously unseen need that a product can satisfy.
+An internal factor might be a feature, pricing change or business model that caused customers to flock to the product.
+An external factor might be a law or regulation that caused a wide scale but previously unseen need that a product can satisfy.

 The stages of growth in a hockey stick chart include the following:

 - The blade years are a period of subdued growth.
 In a startup example, this is where the business is trying to establish itself in the market.

 - The growth inflection point is the point where the data or revenue growth begins rising drastically.
 It's the sharp upward growth curve in the hockey stick chart.